armaanamatya/armaanamatya/README.md

 <!-- About Me -->
 ## About Me:
---> Senior CS + Math major at the University of Houston // --> Just building and reading AI papers
+--> Senior CS + Math major at the University of Houston, just building stuff and reading AI papers
 ---

 <!--